How To Shave Your Ass Like An Expert

-Here is the thing, everyone, and I mean everyone has butt hair and ever since the word metrosexual was introduced, grooming has taken a whole new meaning.
-It’s no longer about taking a quick shower, splashing some deodorant and heading out.
+Here is the thing; everyone has butt hair and modern times are marked by a whole new level of grooming – which includes a lot of hair removal.
+It’s no longer just about taking a quick shower, splashing on some deodorant and heading out.

-It is natural for men to have butt hair and it is there for a reason.
-Butt hair helps keep the area back there dry and ventilated and at the same time minimizes friction and chaffing.
-Then again, the butt is arguably one of the dirtiest parts on your body and allowing body hair to grow freely there may put your health at risk.
+It is natural to have butt hair – it keeps the area dry, ventilated, and minimize friction and chafing.
+Then again, the butt is arguably one of the dirtiest parts on the body and allowing body hair to grow freely there may put your health at risk.

-Here are some valid reasons why you should shave off your ass hair:
+Here are valid reasons to remove ass hair:

-- Hygiene: Buttocks have tons of nasty bacteria and by removing ass hair; you lessen the risk of contracting urinary tract infections (UTI) and anal yeast infections.
+- Hygiene.
+Buttocks have tons of nasty bacteria and by removing the hair; you lessen the risk of contracting urinary tract infections (UTI) and anal yeast infections.

-- Sweaty butt: a fuzzy butt is one of the main causes of sweaty undersides.
-Not only is it uncomfortable but it can become smelly as well.
+- Sweaty butt.
+A fuzzy butt is one of the main causes of sweaty undersides.
+Not only is it uncomfortable but smelly as well.

-- Anal itching: Do your butt cheeks itch a great deal?
-Ass hair irritation just might be the reason why.
-Other reasons include having faecal matter or moisture in your butt crack.
+- Anal itching.
+Do your butt cheeks itch a great deal?
+Ass hair irritation might be the reason why.
+Other reasons include having faecal matter or moisture between the buttocks and hair.

-Men who shave their buttocks also feel more confident when approaching a potential partner, undressing at the gym, or when they go skinny dipping.
-There won’t be any unwanted hairs cramping your style.
+- Some people feel more confident after shaving to approach a partner, undressing at the gym, or when they go skinny dipping.

-Many men prefer waxing their derriere as it is fast, effective and involves a quick trip to a waxing specialist.
-A waxed butt will remain hair-free for several weeks.
-You’ll, however, need to wear loose underwear after the procedure to reduce the risk of irritation and ingrown hairs on those smooth butt cheeks.
+Many people prefer waxing their derriere as it is fast, effective and involves a quick trip to a waxing specialist.
+Another great bonus is that a waxed butt will remain hair-free for several weeks.
+You will, however, need to wear loose underwear after the procedure to reduce the risk of irritation and ingrown hairs.

 2. Laser Hair Removal

 Laser hair removal is by far the best way to get rid of body hair.
-It uses laser light energy to pierce through the hair shaft and kill the root.
-This doesn’t kill hair follicles so technically, hair can grow in the place of the dead one but it may be difficult.
+The method uses laser light energy to pierce through the hair shaft and kill the root.
+This doesn’t kill hair follicles so technically, hair can grow in the place of the dead one but will struggle to do so.
 This makes laser hair removal an extremely effective method.
 It takes around 30 minutes and you may require touch-ups annually or biannually.

-If the prospect of lying with your butt in the air for some stranger to wax you doesn’t sound appealing or you can’t begin to fathom the cost of laser hair removal, shaving just might be the manscaping procedure for you.
+If the prospect of lying with your butt in the air for some stranger to wax does not sound appealing or you don’t want to pay the cost of laser hair removal, then shaving is the way to go.